Summary

 In 2023:

-• the rate of burden from musculoskeletal conditions increased with age, peaking at ages 75–79 (66.3 DALY per 1,000 population)
+• the rate of burden from musculoskeletal conditions generally increased with increasing age, peaking between ages 75–79 (66.3 DALY per 1,000 population)

-• the age-standardised rate of total burden from musculoskeletal conditions was 20% higher among females compared with males (26.2 and 21.8 per 1,000 population, respectively) (Figure 5).
+• after adjusting for age differences, the rate of total burden from musculoskeletal conditions was 20% higher among females compared with males (26.2 and 21.8 per 1,000 population, respectively) (Figure 2).

-This figure shows the fatal burden from musculoskeletal conditions was highest for people aged 75–79 (3.0 YLL per 1,000 population).
+This figure shows that in 2023, the fatal burden from musculoskeletal conditions was highest for people aged 75–79 (3.0 YLL per 1,000 population).

 Trends over time

-The age standardised rate of burden from musculoskeletal conditions was relatively stable between 2003 and 2023, averaging 24.2 DALY per 1,000 population across the 5 time points reported.
+After adjusting for different population age structures over time, the rate of burden from musculoskeletal conditions was relatively stable between 2003 and 2023, averaging 24.2 DALY per 1,000 population across the 5 time points reported.

 For more information, see the Australian Burden of Disease Study 2023.